15 Best Dumbbell Rear Delt Exercises (With Workout Routine)

 Bent over standing rear dumbbell flys are a fantastic exercise for targeting the deltoids and improving overall upper body strength and stability.

-The bent over position also provides greater range of motion, which ensures a more effective rear delt workout.
+The bent-over position also provides a greater range of motion, which ensures a more effective rear delt workout.

-As you bend forward, you increase the stretch on the rear deltoids, which will activate them more fully during the lifting phase.
+• As you bend forward, you increase the stretch on the rear deltoids during the lifting phase.

-This also allows for a deeper contraction during the lowering phase, which helps to improve strength and size in the shoulders.
+• This also allows for a deeper contraction during the lowering phase.

 • Bend your knees and lean forward at the hips.
 Keep your back straight and your head up.

-• Pause at the top of the movement and then lower the dumbbells back down to the starting position.
+• Hold for a second, then slowly lower the dumbbells back to the starting position.

 2. Seated Dumbbell Rear Fly

-1. Sit on the bench or chair with your feet firmly planted on the ground.
+1. Place a stand bench or chair on a uniform surface and sit on it with your feet firmly planted on the ground.

 2. Hold a dumbbell in each hand with your palms facing inward.

-4. Next, take a deep breath and lift the dumbbells to your sides, keeping your elbows slightly bent.
+4. Next, take a deep breath and lift the dumbbells to your sides.

 Tips